Learn to Hunt

 The DNR works with communities and counties to develop and administer local floodplain management programs, coordinates the National Flood Insurance Program (NFIP), and assists the Federal Emergency Management Agency (FEMA) and Iowa Homeland Security and Emergency Management Division (HSEMD) in responding to flood disasters.

-Nearly 650 Iowa communities currently participate in the NFIP.
+More than 650 Iowa communities currently participate in the NFIP.
 To participate in the program, a community must adopt and enforce floodplain management ordinances meant to reduce damage from future flood events.
 In exchange, the NFIP makes federally backed flood insurance available to homeowners, renters and business owners in these communities.
 Community participation in the NFIP is voluntary, but there are many advantages to participating.

 Flood insurance is intended to provide an alternative to disaster assistance and to reduce the escalating costs of repairing damage to buildings and their contents caused by floods.
 Flood damage is reduced by nearly $1 billion a year nationally through communities implementing sound floodplain management requirements and property owners purchasing flood insurance.
-Additionally, buildings constructed in compliance with NFIP and Iowa floodplain development standards suffer approximately 80% less damage annually than those not built in compliance
+Additionally, buildings constructed in compliance with NFIP and Iowa floodplain development standards suffer approximately 80% less damage annually than those not built in compliance.

 In addition to providing flood insurance and reducing flood damages through floodplain management regulations, the NFIP identifies and maps the nation's floodplain.
 Mapping flood hazards areas creates broad-based awareness of flood hazards and provides the data needed for floodplain management programs and to actuarially rate new construction for flood insurance.

 Iowa Legislative Code 455B.262A is a law that was enacted in the spring of 2009.
 The law ties a community's eligibility for certain post-disaster state assistance to participation in the National Flood Insurance Program.